 Both historically and currently, many businesses do not follow the marketing orientation.
-In the past, companies such as Texas Instruments and Otis Elevator followed a production orientation, maintaining a primary focus on technology, innovation, and low production and distribution costs.
+In the past, manufacturing companies such as Texas Instruments and Otis Elevator followed a production orientation, maintaining a primary focus on technology, innovation, and low production and distribution costs.
 Such companies assume that a technically superior or less expensive product sells itself.
 While this may be true in some cases, over time this approach leaves businesses particularly vulnerable to competitors who outpace them technologically or undercut their pricing.
 Without a sufficient focus on the customer's needs and preferences, businesses can lose sight of what matters most in the exchange process.

-Other companies, such as Amway, treat sales and marketing as essentially the same thing.
+Other companies, such as Amway, a multi-level marketing company that sells health, beauty, and home care products, treat sales and marketing as essentially the same thing.
 This sales orientation assumes that a good salesperson has the capability to generate demand and sell anything regardless of the customer's needs and the value provided in the exchange process.
 Often, this focus on selling and the promotion process effectively ignores the customer or views the customer as someone to be manipulated.
 Organizations with this orientation become vulnerable to competitors that do a better job of understanding and catering to what customers actually want.